Admissions

 EAL ( English as an additional language) RESOURCES for parents

-Class 1 had a lovely visit to Barnoldswick library to listen to some Christmas stories and share the enjoyment of reading!
+Class 1 had a lovely visit to Barnoldswick library and listened to some special stories.

 Long Term Planning